bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

     let jqueryviewer = $(viewerid);

 The two are almost equivalent.
-JQuery returns an array (you will see this marked in our documentation as JQueryElement) by default as it could have found multiple items.
+JQuery returns an array (you will see this marked in our documentation as `JQueryElement`) by default as it could have found multiple items.
 To get the equivalent viewer you need to call:

     viewer=jqueryviewer[0];

 ## Creating HTML Elements in JS

 We will use JQuery here.
-The easiest way to do this is to create an HTML multiline string (using the back-quote ` delimiter) and then execute it using JQuery.
+The easiest way to do this is to create an HTML multiline string (using the back-quote ` delimiter) and then parse it using JQuery.
 For example:

     const $=require('jquery');